 When and How will I Get My Results?

 After your scan, a radiologist will review and interpret your images.
-The results and recommendations will be sent to the physician who ordered the test.
+The results and recommendations are reviewed by the Screening Program Director and Nurse Practitioner and sent to the healthcare provider who ordered the test.

 Are There Radiation Risks with Lung Cancer Screening?